louwis-alfred/AI-Language-Translator/README.md

 # AI-Translator-Challenge

-After i finished the course on Deeplearning, I decided to take the code for future references.
+After I finished the course on Deeplearning, I decided to take the code for future references.